-XRISM will fulfill this promise with a highly complementary scientific payload, constituted by:
+XRISM will fulfill this promise with a highly complementary scientific payload, consisting of:

 - Two identical X-ray Mirror Assemblies (XMA), delivering 1.7 arcmin in Half Power Diameter (HPD) Point Spread Function, and an effective area of about 300 cm2 at 6 keV

 - A soft X-ray spectrometer (Resolve), equipped with a micro-calorimeter that will deliver a ≤7 eV energy resolution in the 0.3-13 keV energy band over an array of 35 sensitive pixels with a 3x3 arcminutes field-of-view

 - A soft X-ray imager (Xtend), covering a 30'x30' field-of-view with a CCD detector ensuring an energy resolution ≤250 eV at 6 keV at the end of the nominal operational life

 The instrument characteristics are similar to the SXS and SXI respectively flown on Hitomi, and XRISM is designed to achieve most of its original science capabilities.
 The following table summarizes the key XRISM payload performance requirements: